yuchenglim04/besselBreakfast/Electronics/reading_list.md

 Below is a list of application notes some of us have read or plan to read.
 Happy reading!

 # "Application Notes"
+21/12/2024
+(ElectronicDesign) 16 Ways to Design a Switch-Mode Power Supply (Onsemi Reference Manual) Switch-Mode Power Supply (Maxim AN 4087) An Introduction to Switch-Mode Power Supplies

 20/12/2024
 - (Application Report TI) Importance of Input Bias Current Return Paths in Instrumentation Amplifier Applications
 - (Application Note Renesas) Operational Amplifiers: How to Bias Op-Amps Correctly